ncatlab/nlab-content/pages/24684.md

 Pseudo-preorders are to [[preorders]] as [[pseudo-equivalence relations]] are to [[equivalence relations]].
 A set with a pseudo-preorder is then a pseudo-preordered set or a pseudo-proset.

-Pseudo-prosets are important because they are the basic structure out of which many other structures like [[categories]] and [[setoids]] are built out of.
+Pseudo-prosets are important because they are the basic structure used to build many other structures like [[categories]] and [[setoids]].

 ## Definition